Rates:

 19. Where do I fly to?

 Out of the Blue Yacht Charters will communicate with you before you book your flight; usually we have good suggestions in “how-to-get-there”, as we book many charters in the same destinations!
 For your British Virgin Island yacht charters, fly either into to: St. Thomas (STT) in the USVI and take the 45-minute ride with the fast ferry over to Road Town, Tortola, BVI or depart from St. Thomas on your charter.
 You can also fly through San Juan, Puerto Rico (SJU) to Beef Island (EIS), Tortola’s airport.
-For your Windward Island Cruise there are many direct flights from New York and Miami to St. Martin/Sint Maarten’s (SXM) international Airport.
+For your Leeward Island Cruise there are many direct flights from New York and Miami to St. Martin/Sint Maarten’s (SXM) international Airport, Antigua (ANU) and St Kitts (SKB).
 Out of the Blue Yacht Charters will help you as many new Inter-Island commuter connections were established over the past months.
+For your windward Island Cruise there are many direct flights from New York and Miami to Grenada (GND), St Vincent (SVD).
 For charters in Greece most charters depart from Athens and we recommend flying into (ATH) Athens Greece.
+Greece is home to 14 International airports.
 If your charter itinerary starts on a Greek island, almost all transportation to the islands is serviced from (ATH) Athens.
+For Croatia there are international flights that service Split & Dubrovnik along with local transportation to get you to your boat.

 20. Where is my port of boarding to meet the Charter Yacht?

 Out of the Blue Yacht Charters will talk to you closer to boarding time and after, when you know your flight arrangements.
-In the Virgin Islands, due to an old USCG regulation some yachts are not allowed to transport more than six passengers in US waters, these yachts need to meet and greet their guests in the British Virgin Islands.
-Of course, Out of the Blue Yacht Charters can make special arrangements in the event that you are more than six passengers and prefer a USVI meet and greet, talk to us!
+Some yachts will only charter in the BVI.
+These yachts need to meet and greet their guests in the British Virgin Islands.
+Of course, Out of the Blue Yacht Charters can make arrangements in the event that you prefer a USVI meet and greet, talk to us!
 Pick-ups and drop-offs are usually at 12:00 noon, unless special arrangements have been made.

 21. How can I be reached in an emergency?